Anti-ICE protesters assemble across the US after shootings in Minneapolis and Portland, Oregon

 “They do not care that they are violating federal law,” Craig said after being turned away.

+A federal judge last month temporarily blocked the Trump administration from enforcing policies that limit congressional visits to immigration facilities.
+The ruling stems from a lawsuit filed by 12 members of Congress who sued in Washington, D.C. to challenge ICE’s amended visitor policies after they were denied entry to detention facilities.

-The Trump administration has been surging thousands of federal officers to Minnesota under a sweeping new crackdown tied in part to allegations of fraud involving Somali residents.
+The Trump administration has deployed thousands of federal officers to Minnesota under a sweeping new crackdown tied in part to allegations of fraud involving Somali residents.
 More than 2,000 officers were taking part.

 Some officers moved in after abruptly pulling out of Louisiana, where they were part of another operation that started last month and was expected to last until February.

-Associated Press writer Allen Breed contributed to this report from Durham, North Carolina.
+Associated Press writers Allen Breed in Durham, North Carolina, and Scott Bauer in Madison, Wisconsin, contributed.